Adult Residential Care Provider (ARCP)

 - ARCP Licensing Application form

-- Application fee of $600.00 & Facility Unit fee - $5 for every unit.
+- Application fee of $600 and Facility Unit fee - $5 for every unit.
 A unit is an apartment or resident room

-- A copy of criminal background checks from Louisiana State Police for all owners of the facility.
+- A copy of criminal background checks from the Louisiana State Police for all owners of the facility

 - Approved criminal background check agencies.
 Proof of financial viability to include: a.
 A letter of credit issued from a federally insured, licensed lending institution in the amount of at least $100,000 or the cost of three months operation, whichever is less; or b. a notarized affidavit of verification of sufficient assets equal to $100,000 or the cost of three months operation, whichever is less;